 - The History of the Church includes many Black/African Catholic saints, who received recognition for great deeds or meritorious conduct.
 Many lost their lives in defense of the faith.
 Many were also honoured for their contributions to the Church and their community.

-Dufferin-Peel Catholic schools will host many engaging events and activities to celebrate Black History Month, including the Black Futures Symposium, a board-wide Black History student conference on February 21 for secondary school students.
-This event will be held from 9:15 a.m. to 1:45 p.m. at the University of Toronto Mississauga Campus.
-Now in its fifteenth year, the symposium will emphasize how the experiences within the Black community can help inform and evolve our concepts of equity.
-The theme for the symposium is “Human Dignity, Human Rights: Living as Joyful Disciples”.
+Dufferin-Peel Catholic schools will host many engaging events and activities to celebrate Black History Month, including the Black Futures Symposium, a board-wide Black History student conference on February 25 for secondary school students.
+This event will be held from 9:00 a.m. to 1:45 p.m. at the Pearson Convention Centre.
+This year's Black Futures Symposium theme is "Igniting Hope in our Past, Present, and Future", inspired by the 2020 Catholic Education Week theme "Igniting Hope".
 More than 350 students are expected to attend the event, which will include a keynote address by Father Tony Ricard from the Archdiocese of New Orleans, a panel discussion on race, black identity and black consciousness, followed by a series of workshops.

 More Information: Black Futures Symposium Program